-Coachella Valley "Months of Sales" Ratio (based on average 12 month sales)
+Regional "Months of Sales" Ratio

-Regional "Months of Sales" Ratio On June 1st, the Valley's "months of sales" ratio was 6.0 months, which is 1.8 months more than last year.
+On March 1st, the Valley's "months of sales" ratio was 5.7 months, which is 1.9 months more than last year.
 As you can see, this fundamental ratio, which measures supply and demand, is now above pre-pandemic levels.
 While inventory has recovered, because of low sales, supply is beginning to exceed demand.
-This should not cause a problem for home prices unless it begins to extend average selling times, which are currently normal.
+This should not cause a problem for home prices unless it begins to extend average selling times.